legalize-dev/legalize-nl/nl/BWBR0006152.md

 B.

-Art History and Archaeology: Material Culture Studies in Art, Architecture and Archaeology
+Art History and Archaeology: Material Culture Studies in Art, Architecture and Archaeology (research)

-Behavioural and Cognitive Neurosciences
+Behavioural and Cognitive Neurosciences (research)

-Classical, Medieval and Renaissance Studies (CMRS): Text and Context in Premodern and Early Modern Times
+Classical, Medieval and Renaissance Studies (CMRS): Text and Context in Premodern and Early Modern Times (research)

+Clinical and Psychosocial Epidemiology (research)

-Economics and Business: Production, Organisation & Marketing
+Economics and Business: Production, Organisation & Marketing (research)

-Functionaliteit van het Recht
+Functionaliteit van het Recht (research)

-Human Behaviour in Social Contexts
+Human Behaviour in Social Contexts (research)

-Literary and Cultural Studies: Literature and Performing Arts in Society
+Literary and Cultural Studies: Literature and Performing Arts in Society (research)

-Linguistics: Neurolinguistics and Models of Grammar
+Linguistics: Neurolinguistics and Models of Grammar (research)

-Modern and Contemporary History: Transformation and Acceptance
+Modern and Contemporary History: Transformation and Acceptance (research)

-Philosophy: Knowledge and Knowledge Development
+Philosophy: Knowledge and Knowledge Development (research)

-Regional Studies: Spaces and Places, Analysis and Intervention

 ### 3. Openbare universiteit te Amsterdam

+Religious Symbols and Traditions (research).

 A.